Home Equity Loan Features

 What are home equity loans?

-A home equity loans (HEL) is a loan secured by the portion of your home's value you own outright.
+A home equity loan (HEL) is a loan secured by the portion of your home's value you own outright.
 That's defined as the difference between your subject property's appraised value and your current mortgage balance.
 Because homes generally hold or grow in value over time, HEL rates tend to be very low.
 They're always lower than credit cards and most consumer loans.

 Generally, HELs come as lines of credit or fixed-rate installment loans.
 A feature on DCU's Equity LinePLUS gives you the advantages of both in one loan.